mpaglia0/Iudas/README.md

 **Series** is simply used to actually manage the course/lessons (title, index, etc.).

 **Series_index** forces lessons order.
-[Series](https://github.com/pelican-plugins/series) plugin orders items (lessons) using the creation date, but it could happen you have to insert a lesson between two existing ones.
+[Series](https://github.com/pelican-plugins/series) plugin orders items (lessons, in our specific case) using the creation date, but it could happen you have to insert a lesson between two existing ones.
 In this case *creation dates* cannot be used since the latest lesson you wrote will be listed at the end of your index.

 To force the order you want, you have to use the *series_index* key.
 Enter 1, 2, 3, etc. in each of your articles and [Series](https://github.com/pelican-plugins/series) will order items following entered numbers and not creation dates.